arch-r45/strataDB/README.md

   * An interesting paper uses FPGA's to speed up the compaction for LSM Trees [18], Writing a hardware driver that connected to the database would be something I am dying to explore.

 * Build a Geo-Spatial Indexing technique
-  * Uber engineering has an interesting paper on their h3 structure they open sourced for more efficent geo-spatial indexing.
-Would be cool to recreate.
+  * Uber engineering has an interesting paper on their h3 structure that they open sourced for more efficent geo-spatial indexing.
+The H3 paper Would be cool to recreate.

 ## Bibliography

-[1]: Crotty, A. et al. “What Goes Around: Reproducibility, Reproducibility!”
-SIGMOD Record, 2024.
-Accessed August 2024. https://db.cs.cmu.edu/papers/2024/whatgoesaround-sigmodrec2024.pdf.
+[1]: Stonebraker, M., Pavlo A. “What Goes Around: Reproducibility, Reproducibility!”
+SIGMOD Record, 2024. https://db.cs.cmu.edu/papers/2024/whatgoesaround-sigmodrec2024.pdf.

 [2]: Kleppmann, M. Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems.
-O'Reilly Media, 2017.
-Accessed August 2024. https://dataintensive.net/.
+O'Reilly Media, 2017. https://dataintensive.net/.

 [3]: Silberschatz, A., Korth, H. F., & Sudarshan, S. Database System Concepts, 7th Edition.
 McGraw-Hill, 2019. https://db-book.com/.

 [4]: “Riak: An Introduction to Bitcask.”
 Basho Technologies, 2010. https://riak.com/assets/bitcask-intro.pdf.

 [5]: Crotty, A., Leis, V., & Pavlo, A. “Are You Sure You Want to Use MMAP in Your Database Management System?”
-Proceedings of the 2022 ACM SIGMOD International Conference on Management of Data.
-Accessed August 2024. https://db.cs.cmu.edu/papers/2022/cidr2022-p13-crotty.pdf.
+Proceedings of the 2022 ACM SIGMOD International Conference on Management of Data. https://db.cs.cmu.edu/papers/2022/cidr2022-p13-crotty.pdf.

 [6]: Kerrisk, M. The Linux Programming Interface: A Linux and UNIX System Programming Handbook.
 No Starch Press, 2010. https://man7.org/tlpi/.